jamesdbloom/information-radiator/README.md

 The basic structure of the configuration is as follows:

 {
+    port: 8080, // the port to run the server on
     pollPeriod: 10, // how often in seconds should stages be polled
     refresh: true, // should refresh button be shown
     title: "Main Page Title",